-Majka has 15 years of experience producing multi-stage international ventures focused on current issues of cultural and global significance.
-Her first book Vertical Ethiopia: Climbing Toward Possibility in the Horn of Africa (2008) short‑listed for the Banff Book Award.
+Majka has 18 years of experience producing multi-stage international ventures focused on current issues of cultural and global significance.
+Her first book Vertical Ethiopia: Climbing Toward Possibility in the Horn of Africa (2008) was short‑listed for the Banff Book Award.
 Her second book, Coffee Story: Ethiopia, was released in August 2011 and featured by Starbucks in 2013.
 In 2010, Majka produced Waypoint Namibia and the film was featured at international film festivals and shown on NBC’s Universal Sports.
 Majka was nominated for an EPIC Emerging Artist Award for her work as the Executive Producer.
-She is currently producing the forthcoming film The Lost Mountain, the story of a pioneering biological study of the cliffside habitat on Mt.
-Namuli, Mozambique’s second highest mountain and a critical target for conservation in southeast Africa– and of the origins of Legado.
+Her newest film, Namuli, was released to international acclaim in 2016.
+Namuli tells the story of Majka’s climbing and conservation research Mount Namuli, Mozambique’s second highest mountain and a critical target for conservation in southeast Africa– and of the origins of Legado.

 As a keynote speaker, Majka addresses a diverse group of organizations and companies.
-Previous speeches include the Utah Council for Citizen Diplomacy, the Commonwealth Club, TEDxSMU, Banff Film and Book Festival, Colorado Environmental Coalition, universities and colleges throughout North America, and many others.
+Her clients have included Google, Nespresso, the Utah Council for Citizen Diplomacy, the Commonwealth Club, Banff Film and Book Festival, Colorado Environmental Coalition, universities and colleges throughout North America, and many others.

 Her work and projects have been featured in The Economist, Outside Magazine, The Weather Channel, NPR and many other major international media outlets.
-Majka’s articles have appeared in publications including Afar, Men’s Health, Skiing Magazine, Patagonia, Alpinist, Women’s Adventure, The Explorers Journal, and Climbing, where her column “Whipped,” ran for six years.
+Majka’s articles have appeared in publications including Afar, Men’s Health, Skiing Magazine, Backpacker, Patagonia, Alpinist, Women’s Adventure, The Explorers Journal, and Climbing, where her column “Whipped,” ran for six years.
 Majka’s blog, The Liminal Line, can be found here, on her website.

 Majka has an MFA in Creative Writing from the Warren Wilson Program for Writers and received her BA in Anthropology from Princeton University.
-She is an ambassador/athlete for Patagonia, Osprey Packs, SnapMyLife, Petzl, Scarpa, Julbo, Outdoor Research and is an AMGA Certified Rock Guide.
-She also serves on the AMGA Board of Directors for six years.
+She is an ambassador/athlete for Patagonia, Petzl, and Julbo.
+She is an American Mountain Guides Association Certified Rock Guide and and served on the the organizations’ Board of Directors for six years.
 Majka lives in New Hampshire with her husband, Peter Doucette, and their twin children.
 Curious how to say her name?
 It’s “My-ka.”